French Territory of the Afars and the Issas: History

 On 19 March 1967, a second plebiscite was held to determine the fate of the territory.
 Initial results supported a continued but looser relationship with France.
 Voting was also divided along ethnic lines, with the resident Somalis generally voting for independence, with the goal of eventual reunion with Somalia, and the Afars largely opting to remain associated with France.
 However, the referendum was again marred by reports of vote rigging on the part of the French authorities, with some 10,000 Somalis deported under the pretext that they did not have valid identity cards.
 According to the UN, there was an inordinate number of invalid ballots in Somali districts, which implied that the plebiscite had been manipulated.
 Although the territory was at the time inhabited by 58,240 Somali and 48,270 Afar, official figures indicated that only 14,689 Somali were allowed to register to vote versus 22,004 Afar.
 Somali representatives also charged that the French had simultaneously imported thousands of Afar nomads from neighbouring Ethiopia to further tip the odds in their favor, but the French authorities denied this, suggesting that Afars already greatly outnumbered Somalis on the voting lists.
 Announcement of the plebiscite results sparked civil unrest, including several deaths.
 France also increased its military force along the frontier.

-1 French Afars and Issas franc coin, with image of waterbuck.

 In 1967, shortly after the referendum was held, French Somaliland was renamed Territoire français des Afars et des Issas.
 This was both in acknowledgement of the large Afar constituency and to downplay the significance of the Somali composition (the Issa being a Somali subclan).

 French VLRA SS.11 platoon in Djibouti City, Bastille Day 1971.

 The French Territory of Afars and Issas also differed from French Somaliland in terms of government structure, as the position of Governor General changed to that of High Commissioner.
 A nine-member council of government was also implemented.